How to Clean Suede Sofa Without Damage (Experts Approved)

 Preparation Essentials: What You’ll Need

-• Corn starch or talcum powder: For absorbing fresh oil or grease stains
+• Cornstarch or talcum powder: Draws out fresh oil and grease stains before they set.

 Regular Maintenance: Preventing Damage Before It Happens

-1. Vacuum weekly: Use a soft brush attachment to gently remove surface dust and debris without scratching the nap
+1. Weekly vacuuming: Use a soft brush attachment on low suction to lift dust without scratching.

 Expert-Approved Spot Cleaning Techniques